 Conversion of 5th Avenue between Cherry Street and Grand Avenue from one-way southbound to two-way.
-This will also include an eastbound bike lane on Grand Avenue from 2nd Avenue to 5th Avenue.
+This will also include conversion of Grand Avenue between 3rd Avenue and 5th Avenue from one-way westbound to two-way and addition of an eastbound bike lane on Grand Avenue from 2nd Avenue to 5th Avenue.